overlookmotel/router-tree/README.md

 1. Directory scanned for files
 2. Route files loaded using Node's `require()`
+3. Internal paths calculated from file paths
+4. Companions (see below) added to routes
-3. Route files exporting plain objects (or `null`) converted to instances of `Route` (class constructor called)
+5. Route files exporting plain objects (or `null`) converted to instances of `Route` (class constructor called)
-4. Internal paths calculated from file paths
-5. Companions (see below) added to routes
+6. Associated files added to `files` object on routes
-6. Parentage of all nodes determined by reference to `parentPath` property
+7. Parentage of all nodes determined by reference to `parentPath` property
-7. Route tree built - all properties noted above are set
+8. Route tree built - all properties noted above are set
-8. `.init()` method called on each node, starting at root and working up the tree
+9. `.init()` method called on each node, starting at root and working up the tree
-9. `.getPath()` method called on each node
+10. `.getPath()` method called on each node
-10. Tree returned
+11. Tree returned

 Therefore: